Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 Antec, another favorite brand among PC enthusiast, has made a fan that’s unique in looks and function.
 First one of the neat features is a two-way switch that enables you to select fan speed giving you easy control of the performance you may need for your system.
 On the low side, the fan operates at 600 RPM with an impressive 8.9DBA and a 21.5 CFM airflow.
 On the high side, the fan will operate at 1000 RPM with a still impressive 19.9 DBA noise level.
 You’ll find the color scheme is appealing to the eyes and makes for an excellent match in a yellow or yellow and black themed system.
 The fan is a dark grayish color with yellow silicone grommets encased in a black shroud giving the Antec TrueQuiet 120mm fan a unique design.
 To make things easier Antec has made this particular fan easy to mount with tool-less mounting screws so you can get your case set up quick and easy.
 The Antec TrueQuiet 120mm fan only comes in single packages but can be found for a reasonable price usually around $10.00 USD either online or at your local computer stores.
 If you’re building a yellow or yellow and black themed build this is a fan to consider although the Antec TrueQuiet 120 will look good in just about any build.

 This Silverstone 120mm fan is a one of a kind setting itself apart with an included fan filter that helps keep dust where it belongs outside!
 You’ll find that four mounting screws are included and a honeycomb grill that helps direct airflow in the places it’s needed most.
 At 0.6 ounces this fan is extremely light yet efficient and durable.
 Silverstone decided to keep a modest look for the fan going with a light grayish fan and black shrouding making it universal for just about any build out there.
 You’ll find the fan in single packs at around $5.00 USD which gives an excellent price versus performance ratio for those that may be building on a budget.
-So if you’re in the market for a fan that’s quite, cool, lightweight, and affordable the Silverstone 120mm fan with filter is the fan for you.
+So if you’re in the market for a fan that’s quiet, cool, lightweight, and affordable the Silverstone 120mm fan with filter is the fan for you.

 Thermaltake is another one of those names that’s known throughout the PC community, and it would be a bit of a shock if Thermaltake weren’t included in this list.
 The Thermaltake Riing 12 series delivers the price and performance you expect from a Thermaltake product.
 Featuring blue Led lights, a three-year warranty, and a unique design, this fan has everything for all PC enthusiast out there.
 The Led lights are a tad different in the form of a solid round ring that encompasses the entire fan instead of lights that shine inward from the corners like most traditional LED fans.
 The LED’s are available in other color options that include white, green, blue, and red giving a right amount of flexibility to your build.
 There is a wind blocking frame that helps reduce static pressure and helps control fan noise for quiet operation.
 In usual Thermaltake fashion, they’ve even gone a step further including a self-lubricated bearing that further improves noise levels and efficiency.
 Max speed runs at 1500 RPM with an audible level of 24.6DBA and an impressive 51.1 CFM airflow giving you superb performance and airflow making the Thermaltake Riing 12 series a top contender for a spot in your build.

 Another fan from the Corsair Air Series that is a must mention is the Corsair Air Series SP120.
 This spectacular fan comes in a twin pack with two fans sporting a jet black look with a fancy nicely placed blue rim that surrounds the fan.
 It’s important to clarify this blue ring is not a LED light, it’s just color added to the fan to give it a bit of attitude for your build.
 The colored ring can be gotten in other colors that include red, white, and the blue already mentioned.
 Corsair offers an excellent two-year warranty, but with Corsair quality it’s very unlikely you’ll have to use it, but it’s good to know you have that option available just in case.
 Max fan speed reaches 1450 RPM with a 23 DBA noise level and an airflow of 37.85 CFM.
-The blades have been specially designed to promote high airflow with reduced noise to ensure a quiet, smooth operation that only Corsair can provide.
+The blades have been specially designed to promote high airflow with reduced noise to ensure a quiet, smooth operation that only a Corsair can provide.
 Ideally, this fan is best used on radiators, heat sinks, and near drive bay intakes.
 If you’re looking for a fan that provides a better rear exhaust or side intake potential, You’ll want to refer to the Corsair AF series mentioned earlier.

 In years past Noctua was a name not heard of in the PC building community but fast forward a few years, and Noctua is known for the best fans made on the market competing with top names such as Cooler Master and Corsair.
 The Noctua 120mm NF-S12A is the third generation in the Noctua S12 series that has won 250 awards from press around the globe.
 This third generation features a new blade design that further improves airflow and noise levels than its previous predecessors.
 So what’s the quick and dirty of the NF-S12A?
 The color is a brown fan, brown corners, and a light beige shroud that encloses the fan blades.
 A low noise adapter that can reduce speeds during PWM from 1200 RPM to 900 RPM, and a 10 CFM air flow.
 The Noctua is the elite of the elite when it comes to noise reduction beating its previous award-winning products by reducing noise levels another 8%.
 If you’re looking for the best in quiet and efficiency for your build, you really can’t beat the Noctua NF-S12A to provide the most silent operation possible for your build.